memgraph/docs/memgraph_versioned_docs/version-2.0.0/reference-guide/import-data/cypherl.md

 mgconsole < queries.cypherl
 ```

-If you installed Memgraph using Docker, you will need to run the client using
+If you installed the Memgraph image using Docker, you will need to run the
-the following command:
+client using the following command:

 ```plaintext
 docker run -i --entrypoint=mgconsole memgraph --host HOST < queries.cypherl